Heterogeneous computing: Heterogeneous CPU topology

 A system with heterogeneous CPU topology is a system where the same ISA is used, but the cores themselves are different in speed.
 The setup is more similar to a symmetric multiprocessor.
 (Although such systems are technically asymmetric multiprocessors, the cores do not differ in roles or device access.)
 There are typically two types of cores: a higher performance core usually known as a "big" or P-core and a more power efficient core usually known as a "small" or E-core.
-The terms P- and E-cores are usually used in relation to Intel's implementation of hetereogeneous computing, while the terms big and little cores are usually used in relation to the ARM architecture.
+The terms P- and E-cores are usually used in relation to Intel's implementation of heterogeneous computing, while the terms big and little cores are usually used in relation to the ARM architecture.
 Some processors have three categories of core, prime, performance and efficiency cores, with prime cores having higher performance than performance cores; a prime core is known as "big", a performance core is known as "medium", and an efficiency core is known as "small".

 A common use of such topology is to provide better power efficiency, especially in mobile SoCs.